-For Anzac Day we of course still had, at least until fairly recently, people who were alive and who were there on the day, who could tell us what they remembered.
+For Anzac Day we of course still had, until fairly recently, people who were alive and who were there on the day, who could tell us what they remembered.
 We have access to books written by those people, books written by others who interviewed those people, things dug up from Anzac Cove- a whole range of things that tell us what actually happened on April 25, 1915.

 We have almost exactly the same material to make a decision about the events of the first Easter.
 Of course that happened a long time ago, probably in 33 AD, nearly 2000 years ago.
-But what I want to stress is that that we have reports and evidence of the same sort- works written by eyewitnesses, works written by people who interviewed eyewitnesses, things we can dig up from the same era.
-And what I want to outline to you today is that that evidence can be assessed and weighed up, and supported as reliable, by the legal principles used in courts every day to make key decisions about people's lives.
+But we have a plethora of reports and evidence of the same sort- works written by eyewitnesses, works written by people who interviewed eyewitnesses, things we can dig up from the same era.
+And what this article suggests is that that evidence can be assessed and weighed up, and supported as reliable, by the legal principles used in courts every day to make key decisions about people's lives.